hantsy/angular-spring-book/part-1-getting-your-feet-wet/ch2.md

 # Setup local development environment

 Before writing any codes, you have  to prepare the development environment in your local system.
-The backend APIs is built with Spring Boot,  so you should get a OpenJDK redistribution installed in your system.
+The backend APIs is built with Spring Boot,  so you should prepare a Java development environment.

+## Tools for backend development

+ Firstly you should get a OpenJDK redistribution installed in your system.

-## Java 11
+### Java 11

 According to [the latest Java trends report](https://www.jetbrains.com/lp/devecosystem-2019/jav) from Jetbrains, currently the most widely-used Java version is Java 8, next is Java 11.